 The triangle of Guillain and Mollaret, also known as the dentatorubro-olivary pathway, has three corners 1:

-Rubro-olivary fibres descend from the parvocellular division of each red nucleus along the central tegmental tracts to reach the capsule (amiculum) of the ipsilateral inferior olivary nucleus (ION).
-From the ION, olivocerebellar fibres cross the contralateral inferior cerebellar peduncle to reach cerebellar cortex, then pass from cerebellar cortex to the contralateral dentate nucleus.
-Dentatorubral fibres then ascend via the contralateral superior cerebellar peduncle, decussate in the midbrain, and return to the original red nucleus 1.
+Rubro-olivary fibers descend from the parvocellular division of each red nucleus along the central tegmental tracts to reach the capsule (amiculum) of the ipsilateral inferior olivary nucleus (ION).
+From the ION, olivocerebellar fibers cross the contralateral inferior cerebellar peduncle to reach cerebellar cortex, then pass from cerebellar cortex to the contralateral dentate nucleus.
+Dentatorubral fibers then ascend via the contralateral superior cerebellar peduncle, decussate in the midbrain, and return to the original red nucleus 1.

 Note that no direct connecting tract is present between the inferior olivary nucleus and contralateral dentate nucleus 1.

 History and etymology

 The pathway was described in 1931 by the French neurologists Georges Charles Guillain (1876-1961) and Pierre Mollaret (1898-1987) 2,3.
 They are also known respectively for defining what are now known as Guillain-Barré syndrome and Mollaret meningitis.

 - contralateral to lesions of the superior cerebellar peduncle